 In the home network option, an authentication is performed between the UE and the home network based on KSEAF or KAUSF.
 If the KSEAF is used, the serving network could pose as the AUSF because the serving network knows the KSEAF.
 Also, this condition leads to a situation of loss of home network control over the authentication.
 The solution lacks a mitigating measure for this attack.
 Therefore, this option is not preferred either.

-Editor's Note: Further evaluation is for further study.

 5.22 Solution #22: Key freshness in AKMA

 5.22.1 Introduction